kaiyastone/startup/README.md

 **what I learned after the html and css deliverable** I have learned that designing a website is actually a really fun process that will suck you in as you try to perfect it.
 I learned that bootstrap is very useful for most formatting things that are common problems.
 I learned that you should use the live server as much as possible to troubleshoot and test what you have done.
 And also that the less complicated a website is, the easier it is for both the developer and the user!

+**what I learned after simon services**
+I learned that using node and express allow you to update, in our case scores, and be able to access that information from any computer.
+We create this web service to be able to listen on a network for http requests.
+It is really neat to see the back end of web applications.
+It turns out they are about as complicated and difficult to understand as I would have thought.
+When I implement it in my startup, I will be able to use it for keeping track of how many likes each post has gotten.